THE BEST VALUE CARBON WHEELSET

 With less engineering put into value carbon wheels than performance carbon ones and almost none going toward alloy-upgrade ones anymore, it’s unlikely that you’ll find terrain, surface, or discipline-specific wheelsets that perform at the same level as performance carbon ones outside of those from that category.

-Value carbon wheels often have some combination of older rim profiles, lower-spec carbon layups, or less advanced hubs.
-From a performance sense, this makes them less aero for flats and speed disciplines and heavier for climbing and many road racing ones than performance carbon wheels.
-They’ll also usually not have as wide to enhance comfort or as stable in side winds.
+Value carbon wheels often feature older rim profiles, lower-spec carbon layups, or less advanced hubs.
+From a performance standpoint, this makes them less aero for flats and speed disciplines, and heavier for climbing and many road-racing disciplines, than performance carbon wheels.
+They’ll also usually not have as wide a rim to enhance comfort or round out the profile to make them more stable in sidewinds.

 Modern alloy wheels, for the most part, aren’t designed for specific terrain, surfaces, or events.
-The limitations with shaping the rims and the added weight that comes with a wider or deeper rim remove them from the ability to compete on specificity.
+The limitations of shaping their rims and the added weight of wider or deeper rims remove them from the ability to compete on specificity.

 Aerodynamic Drag and Sidewind Stability